coveo/source.coveo.com/_posts/2016-02-19-microservices-and-exception-handling.md

   image: jebeaudet.png

 ---
-Exception handling across microservices can be tedious, let's see how the Java reflection api can help us ease the pain!
+Exception handling across microservices can be tedious, let's see how the Java reflection API can help us ease the pain!
 <!-- more -->

 # Microservices architecture